July 2022 - Capital City College

 Pavla Jonasova, Curriculum Manager for ESOL, said: “Reading Ahead is a great initiative to encourage ESOL learners to read.
 Many read with their children, and some develop a real passion for reading.

-“Our students read a variety of books and sometimes listen to a CD that accompanies the books, so they can hear the correct pronunciation as well as developing their vocabulary and spelling.
+“Our students read a variety of books and sometimes listen to a CD that accompanies the books, so they can hear the correct pronunciation as well as develop their vocabulary and spelling.
 Reading is also very good for mental health and students’ wellbeing as it builds their confidence.

 “Each year we encourage all our students to participate and each year we see an increase in the number of students who complete it”.